 Lucas Debargue has already released two CDs, the first with works of Scarlatti, Chopin, Liszt et Ravel and the second with works of Bach, Beethoven and Medtner; the third CD with works of Schubert and Szymanowski will be release in October 2017, all with the label of Sony Classical.

-Born in 1990, Lucas Debargue began studying the piano at the age of eleven at the Conservatoire de Musique de Compiègne in the class of Christine Meunier.
-He quickly became fascinated with the virtuoso repertoire, though it was only ten years later, after he had become a holder of a scientific baccalaureate and a Bachelor of Arts degree (from the Université Paris Diderot, Paris 7), that he decided to return to studying piano at a professional level.
+Born in 1990, Lucas Debargue was 11 years old when he took his first piano lessons at the Compiègne Conservatory, in the class of Christine Muenier.
+He got quickly fascinated by the virtuoso repertoire, yet it wasn’t until 10 years later, after he had graduated from Paris Diderot University with a Bachelor’s Art Degree, that he decided to return to studying piano at the professional level.

 After a year of studies at the Beauvais Conservatory in the class of Philippe Tamborini, he was put in touch in 2011 with his current mentor, the celebrated Russian professor Rena Shereshevskaya.
 This encounter became decisive for Lucas: she quickly recognized in him a piano interpreter with a great future and accepted him in her class at the École Normale de Musique de Paris Alfred Cortot to prepare him for the major international competitions.

 During his studies he was supported by the École Normale, the Zaleski Foundation as well as by the Orchestre de l’Opéra de Massy and the orchestral ensemble Les voyages extraordinaires.
 In 2014 he won the 1st prize at the 9th Gaillard International Piano Competition (France) before becoming one of the prize winners at the 15th Tchaikovsky Competition when the world instantly discovered a startling and original new talent.